 The FTTA will be working as a team with Professors, laboratory staff and other Teaching Assistants to achieve holistic goals for student education in NUS.
 The FTTA must be reasonably competent with data management and administration, comfortably manage and consult peers, appreciate student issues and be passionate about teaching and laboratory practical work.The specific duties of the FTTA include:

 This appointment is a 1-year contract which is renewable based on good performance.

-The National University of Singapore invites applications for 2 Post-Doctoral Fellow positions in Cancer Research in the Department of Biochemistry, Yong Loo Lin School of Medicine.
-The Department of Biochemistry is dedicated to creating synergies to advance the school's mission of excellence in clinical care, translational clinical research and education.
-More information on the department can be found here: http://bch.nus.edu.sg/.
-Appointments will be made on a 1 year contract basis in the first instance, with the possibility of extension of another 2 years.
+The National University of Singapore invites applications for postdoc positions with immediate effect in the Department of Biochemistry, Yong Loo Lin School of Medicine.
+Appointments will be made on 2 years contract basis in the first instance, with the possibility of extension.

-Formal application: Please submit your application, indicating current/expected salary, supported by a detailed CV (including personal particulars, academic and employment history, complete list of publications/oral presentations and full contacts of 3 referees) by 20 September 2017 to:
+Formal application: Please submit your application, indicating current/expected salary, supported by a detailed CV (including personal particulars, academic and employment history, complete list of publications/oral presentations and full contacts of 3 referees) to:

 The positions opened until fulfilled.Only shortlisted candidates will be notified